 Selecting the right metal for your engagement ring setting is just as important as selecting the right diamond.
 The metal will not only define the ring’s style, but it can also play a big role in your diamond’s color appearance.
 Here’s how to choose wisely.

 Gold, platinum and silver are the metals most often used in jewelry.
 Their allure, workability and durability make gold and platinum excellent choices for an engagement ring.
 For many people, choosing an engagement ring setting starts with a color and style preference.
-Some prefer the warmth of yellow or rose gold engagement rings; others opt for the coolness and classicism of white metal engagement rings, like platinum or white gold.
-Yet few people consider the effect that metal’s color has on the most important feature of an engagement ring – the center stone, which is often a diamond.
+Some prefer the warmth of yellow gold or rose gold engagement rings; others opt for the coolness and classicism of white metals such as platinum or white gold for their engagement rings.
+Yet few people consider the effect that engagement ring’s metal color has on the most important feature of an engagement ring – the center stone, which is often a diamond.

 The importance of diamond color and reflection

-- Your diamond’s color.
+Your diamond’s color.
 Although many people think of gem-quality diamonds as colorless, truly colorless diamonds are actually very rare.
 Most diamonds used in jewelry and diamond engagement rings are nearly colorless with hints of yellow, brown or gray.
-In picking a metal for your engagement ring setting, you’ll need to know where your diamond is on the GIA D-to-Z Color Scale.
+In picking an engagement ring in yellow gold, white gold or other metal for your ring setting, you’ll need to know where your diamond is on the GIA D-to-Z Color Scale.

 Knowing this, you can use the color of the metal in your engagement ring to highlight your diamond’s color or create a more harmonious appearance.